mfung1/fung/src/posts/front-of-the-frontend.md

 The issue therefore is what skills you list any applicant needs to be able to do the role, do you just list everything web related, or list the things you need and hope the developer will learn new things while they're there?{.mf-body}

 Personally, I think it's a case by case basis.
-We have those who are working with non-JS based websites (PHP, ) that need different skillsets than a React based website might need, there's evidently a necessity for a blended approach to recruitment but there's also another role that can sit between the Designers and the Engineers.{.mf-body}
+We have those who are working with non-JS based websites (PHP, ASP.net, Rails, Python) that need different skillsets than a React based website might need, there's evidently a necessity for a blended approach to recruitment but there's also another role that can sit between the Designers and the Engineers.{.mf-body}

 ## A calling for specialists, not generalists {.mf-subheader}
 Big-Tech, particularly the likes of <a href="https://xd.adobe.com/ideas/career-tips/what-is-ux-engineer/" target="_blank" class="mf-link mf-link-inline">Adobe</a> and <a href="https://design.google/jobs/ux-engineer/" target="_blank" class="mf-link mf-link-inline">Google</a> have started using the term 'UX Engineer' (which is often synonymised with UI Developer, Frontend Designer, Design Engineer among others).
 This role acts as a middleman between Designers and Software Engineers:{.mf-body}